bhashkarsharma/my-site-2-wintersmith/contents/lab/connect/index.md

 style: true
 script: true
 ---

+<div class="incompatible">Sorry!
+This application would not work on your browser.
+Try switching to Chrome 23+ or Firefox 22+.</div>

 A simple peer-to-peer chat application that allows people to watch YouTube videos in sync.

 <link rel="stylesheet" href="/css/mediaelementplayer.min.css"/>